Baileylin/FinalProject/README.md

 To recreate different images, change the variable "cases" in materials.cpp on line 95 to numbers between 0 and 6.
 ## Textures
-The program allows sphere and triangles to have the following implemented textures.
+This feature allows sphere and triangles to have the following implemented textures.
 ### Implemented textures
 1. Constant Texture
     The constant texture is used to hold a color.
 In lambertian material, the orignal albedo color is replaced by a texture so that lambertian material can have different textures.